Noah37/zhuishushenqi/README.md

 ## Requirements

 - iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+
-- Xcode 8.1+
+- Xcode 9.1+
-- Swift 3.0+
+- Swift 4.0+

-Main development of TXTReader olny support Swift 3.0+.
+Main development of zhuishushenqi olny support Swift 4.0+.

 ###Here you can see blow.